 The Bollywood horror film is a rarity but there have been an increasing number of examples since the 1990s with the likes of Raat (1992), Raaz (2002) and sequels, Bhoot (2003), 1920 (2008) and sequels and the really good serial killer film Raman Raghav 2.0 (2016).
 Pizza was one such Indian horror film, shot for the Tamil-speaking peoples of India (about 69 million people, which is referred to as Kollywood).
-It was later given a bigger-budget remake in Hindi as Pizza (2014), as well as other versions shot for the Kannadian and Bengali speaking people.
+It was later given a bigger-budget remake in Hindi as Pizza (2014), which was also released in 3D, as well as other versions shot for the Kannadian and Bengali speaking people.

 I felt confused by Pizza during its first hour.
 There seemed too many plot elements all heading in different directions – the long introduction with Vijay Sethupathi and Ramya Nabeeshan discussing their pregnancy and decision to get married, which does not seem related to anything that happens thereafter; the introduction of his boss Adukalam Naren’s possibly intellectually handicapped or possessed daughter; and then Vijay’s arrival at the house where something supernatural is clearly occurring.
 They seem like scenes from different movies and you are not sure where the film is going from one section to the next as none of the sequences seem connected.
 To Pizza’s credit, it does pull all of these strands together with some cleverness – and it is a real doozy.
 More on that in the spoiler section below.